 From Europa it passed over the Ocean to America where it arrived together with the conquerors.

-3-stranded ropes had probably been known from old time as a short-length ware.
+3-strands ropes had probably been known from old time as a short-length ware.

 Until the ropewalk our rope work was made by hands of men, which make the length of ropes limited to what they could handle with their hands and carry in their arms.

-In the process of stranding 3 cords to a heavy rope it is very difficult to twist by hands, keep twisted - and synchronous feed long length of cords into the process and haul the stranded rope out.
+In the process of stranding 3 cords to a heavy rope it is very difficult to twist by hands, keep twisted - and synchronous feed long length of cords into the process and haul the strand rope out.
 That need a rather numerous and experienced team.
 Whereas a braided rope only need a minor team, because the process is self locking.

-Those spool machinery came together with the industrialized processes mostly came as the consequence of production of steel- and electrical cables in the mid of 19 century.
-Of logical reasons the masters and workers in this new cable factories were recruited from the navy rope-walks together with their technology, and from then, the machinery for ropes and electric cables followed the same line of development.
+Those spool machinery came together with the industrialized processes as the consequence of production of steel- and electrical cables in the mid of 19 century.
+In the same time the rope-production for sail ships waned out.
+Of logical reasons the masters and workers in this new cable factories were recruited from the navy together with their technology, and from then, the machinery for ropes and electric cables followed the same line of development.

 The long ropewalks disappeared and the spool machinery came in with their "pay off" from spools to feed the process and a "take up" the rope on a bobbin after - reducing a process line from some hundred meters to around 20 meters - and in the same time lengthening the produced cable to what could be hold within a bobbin.